SchwarzIT/kotlin-rfc9457-problem-details/README.md

 The following example uses the problem library in order to handle an `IllegalArgumentException` thrown by your application within the status pages handler.

-`respondText` is used in order to set the content type to `application/problem+json`.
+`respondProblem` is used in order to set the content type to `application/problem+json`.

 ```kotlin
 install(StatusPages) {